The JavaTM Tutorial

 The rest of this section tells you how to accomplish some common table-related tasks.
 Here are the topics this section covers: Creating a Simple Table Adding a Table to a Container Setting and Changing Column Widths Detecting User Selections Creating a Table Model Detecting Data Changes Concepts: Editors and Renderers Using a Combo Box as an Editor Using an Editor to Validate User-Entered Text Using Other Editors Using Custom Renderers Specifying Tool Tips for Cells Specifying Tool Tips for Column Headers Sorting and Otherwise Manipulating Data The Table API Examples that Use Tables Creating a Simple Table

 [PENDING: This figure will be updated.]
-Try this: Run SimpleTableDemo using JavaTM Web Start.
-Or, to compile and run the example yourself, consult the example index.
-Click the cell that contains "Snowboarding".
+Try this: Run SimpleTableDemo using JavaTM Web Start

 The entire first row is selected, indicating that you have selected Mary Campione's data.
 A special highlight indicates that the "Snowboarding" cell is editable.
 Generally, you begin editing a text cell by double-clicking it.
 Position the cursor over "First Name".
 Now press the mouse button and drag to the right.